 You can always revoke one or both of your Washington state directives.
 If you choose to revoke your documents, make sure you notify your health care agent, alternate agents, your family and your doctor(s).
 If you wish to make changes to the directives, you should complete new documents.

-Durable power of attorney for health care: Big change coming in 2017
+Changes to the Washington state durable power of attorney for health care form in 2017

 Physicians and others who provide direct patient care should take note of new requirements taking effect Jan.
 1 that affect the Washington state durable power of attorney for health care form.